Class meeting dates:

 ||Jan 31; Feb 14; Feb 28; March 14;April 4

 Goal: To learn

-how to effectively study an environmental issue to a point of resolution.
+how to effectively study a sustainability issue to a point of resolution.

-purpose of this course is to study an actual environmental issue
+purpose of this course is to study an actual sustainability issue

 that can be reasonably resolved within the scope of this course

 (fifteen weeks).
 I want you to learn how to select an issue; build